Rynn-Lee/Todo-List/README.md

 # 🖊️ About the project
-My fisrt attempt to make a React.js app
+My fisrt attempt to make a React.js app<br>
-A todo list with an attempt in Glass design
+A todo list with Glass design<br>
 You can add new tasks, delete and edit existing tasks and mark them as "completed"

 # 👓 Exterior